mrmartineau/trak.js/README.md

 [![Build Status](https://travis-ci.org/tmwagency/trak.js.svg)](https://travis-ci.org/tmwagency/trak.js) [![Code Climate](https://codeclimate.com/github/tmwagency/trak.js.png)](https://codeclimate.com/github/tmwagency/trak.js)
-# trak.js - Universal analytics event tracking API
+# trak.js - Universal analytics event tracking API wrapper
 Put simply, **trak.js** is a wrapper for any analytics API.
 By default it uses Google Universal Analytics but you can override this with the older ga.js or Google Tag Manager if you wish, or you can even add custom event trackers as well, instead of Google Analytics.

 ## Getting the Library